JohanPrft/expat-project-php/README.md

 - MySQL

 ## How to Run
-1. Start a XAMPP web server (version used: 7.4.33)
+1. Start a XAMPP web server for the correct PHP version (used: 7.4.33)
 2. Clone the repository.
 3. Execute the migration script to create database tables and initial data.
 4. Run the PHP application using a local server.